Case Name: Walter B. Hoye II v. City Of Oakland

 Click here Or here.
 These links were last accessed on Tuesday, July 2nd, 2019.

 Jim Crow Laws (1877-1954), regulated relationships between Whites and Blacks.
 "Jim Crow Laws" were passed principally to subordinate Black Americans as a group to White Americans and to legally enforce a viewpoint favored by White Americans.
 Today, the "Bubble Law" in Oakland, California is designed to favor the viewpoint of Pro-Abortionists and was passed principally by the Oakland City Council to subordinate the Pro-Life viewpoint to the Pro-Abortion viewpoint.
 You will notice in the video clips below that abortion clinic escorts (those wearing orange vests) have the right to block Walter's person, message and can walk up to and along with anyone going into the abortion clinic.
 You will also notice Walter's Pro-Life viewpoint does not afford him the same rights and privileges.
 Clearly this is viewpoint discrimination.
 Why should Walter's viewpoint cost him the loss of his constitutionally guaranteed First Amendment rights as a citizen of the United States of America?
 Sadly we are facing the re-emergence of reconstruction era "Jim Crow Laws" in Oakland, California today!
 Thank you for the love, support and prayer Walter has received from many nationwide.
+The Bible teaches that "Prayer Changes Things."
+Read Acts 9:40; Acts 28:15-16 and James 5:17-18.
 To learn more about Walter's trial in court please visit our Library and review our Press Releases, Foundation News articles and Walter's columns, please click here.
 To God be the glory!
 Top